RicoC-WU/UNO_Game/README.md

 React - Used to set up components for organizing code

+NodeJS - Used for creating server side code

+ExpressJS - Used for creating NodeJS backend

 socket.io - Used for performing specific tasks and sowing specific parts of the website to specfici users.
-For example, displaying a game of UNO to 4 specific clients in the same room.
+For example, displaying a game of UNO to 4 specific clients in the same game.

 MySQL/MariaDB - used to tracking specific user information such as username, password, and win-loss record.
 While the database used is MariaDB specifically, the MySQL libraray is used for querying instead of the MariaDB library.

+bCrpyt - Used for password encryption for security practices